-In 1980, the artist was designated Chairman of the Executive Committee for the 1st Macau Fortnight whose main exhibition, “Macau 400 years of East”, was presented at the Calouste Gulbenkian Foundation in Lisbon, the third largest foundation in the world after the Ford Foundation and the Rockefeller Foundation.
+In 1980, the artist was designated Chairman of the Executive Committee for the 1st Macao Fortnight whose main exhibition, “Macau 400 years of East”, was presented at the Calouste Gulbenkian Foundation in Lisbon, the third largest foundation in the world after the Ford Foundation and the Rockefeller Foundation.

 “My experience at the Gulbenkian Foundation gave me a strong sense of how things should be done: the need for specialised personnel, for example.
 After this [experience], I wrote memorandums and programs suggesting the construction of a cultural complex which would include an arts school.
-In 1988, I was nominated as cultural advisor to Governor Carlos Melancia and later designated future Director of the Macau Cultural Complex.
+In 1988, I was nominated as cultural advisor to Governor Carlos Melancia and later designated future Director of the Macao Cultural Complex.
 The complex was ultimately rejected by Governor-elect General Rocha Vieira only to later become a reality in a less ambitious version, the current Cultural Centre.”

 Conceição Jr. was also invited to be director of two art galleries: the first at the Macao World Trade Centre and the second to be named the Millennium Gallery.

-In addition to 21 years of public service, Conceição Jr. has also published two books: Conversations of Coffee and Tea (2012) and Escritos de Amor e Desafecto, (Writings of Love and Disaffection, 2015), in which he shares his thoughts on Macau’s transitional period through an imaginary conversation.
+In addition to 21 years of public service, Conceição Jr. has also published two books: Conversations of Coffee and Tea (2012) and Escritos de Amor e Desafecto, (Writings of Love and Disaffection, 2015), in which he shares his thoughts on Macao’s transitional period through an imaginary conversation.

-He is also a pioneer in the so-called creative industries including fashion design in Macau and Portugal.
+He is also a pioneer in the so-called creative industries including fashion design in Macao and Portugal.
 He was nominated honorary fashion consultant in Beijing and Dalian in 1994 and brands his bespoke suits with his nickname, A. Cejunior.

 Conceição Jr. just can’t stop himself from creating.
 If it’s not writing, fashion, design, painting or photography, he designs custom swords for his brand, Bladesign.